 sudo apt-get update

 Then install FontForge in our system.
-FontForge is a free and open source font editor, but in this case it will help doing the font conversion in the installation script on the upcoming step.
+FontForge is a free and open source font editor, but in this case it will help to do the font conversion in the installation script on the upcoming step.

 sudo apt-get install fontforge